 Assessing Contaminants and Diseases in Subsistence Fish and Shellfish Caught from Native Alaskan Harvest Areas

-Project Status: This project began in January, 2011 and is projected to be completed in December, 2013
+Project Status: This project began in January 2011 and was completed in December 2013

 In rural Alaska, Native communities rely heavily on subsistence fishing for food.
 To assess food safety, we tested salmon and shellfish harvested by tribe members for contaminants, parasites, and diseases.
 Our objective is to help the Tribal communities of Nanwalek, Port Graham, and Seldovia determine if their subsistence fish and shellfish are safe for consumption.